-Psychiatrists play an important role in the mental health care treatment continuum, primarily providing biological and somatic approaches to treatment such as prescribing antipsychotics or proving electroconvulsive therapy.
+Psychiatrists play an important role in the mental health care treatment continuum, primarily providing biological and somatic approaches to treatment such as prescribing antipsychotics.
 This focus on biological and somatic approaches to mental illness is largely a result of a shortage of health care professionals who provide these services.
-Whether an area has enough psychiatrists is central to health system planning and proving adequate access to services for consumers.
+Whether a geographical area has an adequate number of psychiatrists is central to health system planning and proving adequate access to services for consumers.

 This report examines the number of psychiatrists working across the country, and includes information on: